MaryBalieiro/MaryBalieiro/README.md

 ## I'm Mary Balieiro!
 Let me present a little about myself.

-:computer: Junior Developer focused in C!!
+:computer: I am a control and automation engineer with a focus on data analysis, specializing in Power BI!!

 :heart: Lover of coding and Technology